splunk/public-o11y-docs/infrastructure/monitor/aws-infra-monitor.rst

 Cost considerations for AWS monitoring
 ===========================================================

-The cost of retrieving Cloudwatch metrics for a service is based on three factors:
+The cost of obtaining Cloudwatch metrics for a service is based on three factors:

-* Frequency of pulling data
+* Frequency of pulling data.
-* Number of metrics for a given service
+* Number of metrics for a given service.
-* Number of cloud resources
+* Number of cloud resources.

+Observability Cloud retrieves metrics either using Metric Streams, or through APIs (``ListMetrics``, ``GetMetricData``, or ``GetMetricStatistics``):

+* Generally speaking, Metric Streams costs the same as using an API if the integration is synced every 5 minutes, and is cheaper (up to 5 times) when synced every minute.
-You can control cost by :ref:`limiting the metrics collect, the resources, or the collection frequently <specify-data-metadata>`.
+* However, when using Metric Stream you can't control costs, while you can configure the pulling frequency of the APIs (from 1 to 10 minutes).
+See :ref:`how to limit the metrics to collect, the resources, or the collection frequently <specify-data-metadata>`.
+* Besides, depending on the AWS namespace, Metric Streams can contain more than one data point.

-Cost calculation examples
+Cost examples using APIs
 -------------------------------------------------------------------

 Let's imagine a user with the following configuration:

 - 100,000 SQS queues
 - 9 available CloudWatch metrics per queue

-- A cost of USD 0.01 per 1,000 metrics requested
+If data is retrieved using the ``GetMetricData`` or ``GetMetricStatistics`` API at a cost of USD 0.01 per 1,000 metrics requested:

 .. list-table::
    :header-rows: 1